RodriquezAnya/WHSTechNotes/journal.md

 The term brain rot means to be so obsorbed in social media and the latest slang that it is all you tslk sbout or mention.
 I feel digital madia has made both a negative and positive impact on societ.
 On opne hand it has inroduced a lot of new thngs to society and taught people many different things.

+# December 19th, 2024

+Yes, I am looking foward to winter break and the holidays.